-Letting snails to breed at their own pace and encouraging the natural biological cycle in an ecological farming system, results in better breeding performance, a faster growth rate, better reproduction yields and it meets the highest standards of consumption requirement.
+Letting snails breed at their own pace and encouraging the natural biological cycle in an ecological farming system results in better breeding performance, a faster growth rate, better reproduction yields, and meets the highest consumption requirement standards.

-- More land is required than other types of snail farming.
+- More land is required than in other types of snail farming.

-- When practicing the free-range system, it’s a problem to locate and protect eggs and newly born snails.
+- When practising the free-range system, locating and protecting eggs and newly born snails is a problem.

 - A fully enclosed and roofed pen is not economical to build or construct.

-- In the open type of free-range pen, it is not easy to keep out poachers and predators.
+- In the open free-range pen, it is not easy to keep out poachers and predators.

-- The big farm size makes it difficult to be able to control disease outbreak.
+- The big farm size makes it challenging to be able to control a disease outbreak.

-2. Drums/Old Tanks used for Construction of Snail Pen
+2. Drums/Old Tanks used for the Construction of Snail Pen

-In recent time, there is a loud advocacy for the need to recycle our used products.
-Instead of disposing your used drums and old tanks, you can put them into use for your snail farming business.
+Recently, there has been loud advocacy for the need to recycle our used products.
+Instead of disposing of your used drums and old tanks, you can put them into use for your snail farming business.

-Old tank and drums are good for small-scale snail farming production (especially for immediate family consumption).
+Old tanks and drums are suitable for small-scale snail farming production (especially for immediate family consumption).